iklimantov/cars/README.md

 https://iklimantov.github.io/cars/
 Or you can find it in the about Actions tab

 Website functionality:

 displaying one page of an online car rental store Functionality of all visible buttons
 Working filters
 Auto-completion of the rental car field
 Checking the correctness of fields

+The layout was created using HTML, CSS, TypeScript, JavaScript, and the Angular framework.

 ..................................................